Controversies

 Similarly, in compliance with the Socio-Environmental Reparations Agreement, Braskem hired an external consultancy specializing in socio-environmental risk analysis and management.
 Braskem submitted the consultancy’s report to the Federal Public Prosecutor’s Office (MPF), and the proposed actions have already been implemented by the company in its management programs.

 Additionally, Braskem has been adopting socio-urban planning measures in the affected neighborhoods, including actions and measures in the vacant areas, urban mobility and social compensation initiatives, compensation for social damages and collective moral damages, and any contingencies related to the actions in the vacant areas and urban mobility.
 Of the 11 urban mobility projects defined, 6 have already been completed, and the remainder are underway.
-Regarding the actions in the vacant areas, the overall progress of the Mutange Hillside Stabilization project is 98.5%, and activities related to the demolition of this area have already been completed.
-Other activities related to emergency demolition of the areas are ongoing as requested by DCM and have already reached 62.6% of the total area to be demolished (73.5% in terms of number of properties).
-Furthermore, the Company is implementing neighborhood conservation initiatives, including property security, waste management, and pest control.
-Regarding the Socio-Urban Action Plan (PAS), of the 30 actions under Braskem’s responsibility, 6 are under implementation (3 social actions in the Culture Hub and 3 civil works), 11 are in planning, and 13 are to be planned.
-In addition to all these actions, Braskem is pursuing additional measures, including requalification and compensation for the Flexais region.
+Regarding the actions in the vacant areas, the overall progress of the Mutange Hillside Stabilization project is 99% until September 30, 2025, with completion in October 2025.
+Other actions, such as the construction of a drainage system in the affected area, are ongoing and expected to be completed in 2026.
+Other activities related to the emergency demolitions of the areas continue as requested by DCM and have already reached 64.7% of the total area to be demolished (76.4% in number of properties) by the end of September 2025.
+In addition, the Company maintains actions for the care of the neighborhoods, including property security, waste management, and pest control. and activities related to the demolition of this area have already been completedRegarding the Socio-Urban Action Plan (“PAS”), of the 42 planned actions, which may be altered as defined with the authorities, 34 are the responsibility of Braskem (1 is completed and 9 are underway) and 8 are the responsibility of the Municipality of Maceió, funded by the Company.
+In addition to all these actions, Braskem continues with additional measures, including requalification and compensation actions destined for the Flexais region.

 More information on the developments of the geological phenomenon and the measures adopted by Braskem is available at https://www.braskem.com.br/alagoas.